captainminh1999/record-deduplication/docs/MODULAR_ARCHITECTURE.md

 ## Overview

 The record deduplication pipeline has been successfully refactored to demonstrate modern software engineering principles with clean separation of concerns.
-This document summarizes the new modular architecture implemented across multiple pipeline steps.
+This document summarizes the new modular architecture implemented across all pipeline steps.

 ## Current Implementation Status